HL7NZ/hpi/input/pagecontent/getPractitioner.md

 ### Get Practitioner Overview

-A Practitioner read request returns a practitioner record with the following attributes (if populated):
+A Practitioner read request returns a Practitioner record with the following attributes (if populated):
 * The ‘last updated single instance’ from all the HPI sources of Practitioner information:
   * deathdate,
   * official and usual names,